KatieZZY/grocerylist/README.md

 # Using Grocery List on your computer
 Download the following files into the same directory
 * grocery.py
-* sr27asc files to identify food groups (USDA National Nutrient Database for Standard Reference, Release 27)
+* sr27asc folder (this contains the necessary files to identify the food groups for your ingredients)

-Create a list of urls (a .txt file) in the same directory listing a URL with the recipe on each line.
+Create a txt file with listing a URL with the recipe on each line and save it into the same directory.
 For example:
 ```
 https://thewoksoflife.com/chinese-walnut-cookies/
 https://www.justonecookbook.com/japanese-potato-salad/